Coding-With-The-Force/Salesforce-Ultra-Enhanced-Related-List/README.md

 2) Refactoring the mass update code to make it even more generic and faster
 3) Documentation/Comments
 4) Improving error handling
+5) Switching CMDT to Entity Definition Lookup instead of text input (Easier setup, but this introduces new limitations to solve however...)